Connect to Azure AD using an OIDC Enterprise Connection

 4. Click on Create.

-6. Once the settings are saved, you can go back to the list of OIDC Enterprise connections and test the connection.
+6. Once the settings are saved, go back to the list of OIDC Enterprise connections and test the connection.
 Auth0 will store, in the Auth0’s user profile, everything that Azure AD included in the ID Token.

 7 Likes